Rahul-Choudhary-3614/Robotic-Car-Path-Planning-/README.md

-# Artificial-Intelligence-for-Robotics-by-Sebastian-Thrun
+# Robotic-Car-Path-Planning

-This Repository Contains a project I created in which I  used all tools that I learned in Artificial Intelligence for Robotics Course  by Sebastian Thrun Udacity
+This Repository Contains a project I created in which I  used all tools that I learned in Artificial Intelligence for Robotics Course  by Sebastian Thrun Udacity.

 In this project I used an algorithm called Twiddle to optimise parameters for PD Controller and a Smoother to make a robotic car reach its goal on a smooth path without colliding.